Pipes of War

 ‘Then he will enjoy it just as much as I would.’

 When Captain Clean arrived back at the base, he was greeted by Sergeant Suds; a man several years older than the captain, but much more muscular.
+He was mostly bald, and wore a military green outfit of cargo pants, vest and heavy black boots.
 Mick Goldman, as he was known outside of work, was married to Mary, but had joined the squad a few months before her.
 He had originally signed up to the army, but a mistake on his form meant he’d signed up to be a cleaner rather than a soldier.
 He spent a few years there, cleaning the barracks and longing for more action.
-This was also where he’d earned the name Sergeant Suds from the soldiers who he’d become friends with.
+This was also where he’d earned the nickname Sergeant Suds from the soldiers who he’d become friends with.
 When he left the army, he joined the squad and used the skills he’d learned in the army to help fight grime.
+HyJean had even created him a special gun that fired soap at various consistencies, allowing him to fire a watery slime if he needed to slip someone up, or a thick, sticky ooze if he wanted to trap someone.

-The captain headed over to the furthest wall of the base where HyJean was sat at the row of computers.
-She had clearly had a busy afternoon, as there were several mugs of coffee on her desk.
-People were able to measure how busy or stressed HyJean was by how many mugs were on her desk and how neatly or randomly they were arranged.
+While Suds wandered off in his socks to get the dustpan and brush, the captain headed over to the furthest wall of the base where HyJean was sat at a set of computers.
+She had clearly had a busy afternoon, as there were four mugs of coffee on her desk.
+Her colleagues were able to measure how busy or stressed HyJean was by how many mugs were on her desk and how neatly or randomly they were arranged.
 A couple of mugs in a neat row was a fairly quiet morning, but half a dozen mugs spread around the desk was a hectic one.

 ‘What did he say?’
 HyJean asked the captain without even looking around.

-The captain and Suds stood before HyJean as she rolled around on her swivel chair presenting her findings.
+The captain stood watching as HyJean rolled around on her swivel chair presenting her findings.

 ‘There’s been a few reports of toilets being trashed and they all correlate with people going missing.
 The victims are generally people in high powered jobs in specific industries, such as engineering and mechanics, so my guess is this person’s building something and is kidnapping people with expertise.’